-Due to the changes to the prospect reservoir bike track and development of Reconciliation Drive past the Recycling site entrance a small section of the site has become visible to passersby.
-The site previously planted a screen of trees to assist in maintaining a visual amenity.
+Due to the changes to the prospect reservoir bike track and development of Reconciliation Drive past the Recycling site entrance, a small section of the site has become visible to the public.
+The site previously planted a screen of trees to assist in enhancing the visual amenity along the Prospect Highway site frontage.
 Weed control and regular plantings will be ongoing to ensure that this tree screen remains effective.